shlomiNugarker/nextjs-with-costum-cms/README.md

 # 🌱 Haginabapardes - Organic Farm and Nursery Website

-Welcome to **Haginabapardes**, an organic farm and nursery website.
-This project is built using **Next.js**, **TypeScript**, and **PostgreSQL**, and is aimed at providing users with information about the farm, a product catalog, and easy ways to get in touch.
-Below, you'll find all the essential information to get the project running and understand its features.
+Welcome to **Haginabapardes**, the website for our organic farm and nursery.
+Built with **Next.js**, **TypeScript**, and **PostgreSQL**, this project aims to provide visitors with detailed information about the farm, an extensive product catalog, and easy ways to get in touch.
+Below, you will find all the essential information needed to run and understand the features of this project.

 ## 🛠️ Overview

 Haginabapardes is a dynamic web application designed for an organic farm and nursery.
-The platform allows users to explore a variety of organic products, connect with the farm, and place orders for nursery items and weekly produce.
-It also includes an admin panel that enables the farm's administrators to manage products, blog posts, pages, and other dynamic content seamlessly.
+It allows users to explore a wide variety of organic products, get in touch with the farm, and even place orders for nursery items and weekly produce.
+The platform also includes an admin panel, enabling the farm administrators to manage products, blog posts, pages, and other dynamic content seamlessly.

-## 🛍️ Features
+## 🛍️ Key Features

-- **Dynamic Content Management**: The custom CMS allows admins to easily manage pages, blog posts, nursery products, and weekly produce.
-Updates are directly reflected on the website.
+- **Dynamic Content Management**: A custom CMS enables admins to easily manage pages, blog posts, nursery products, and weekly produce.
+All updates are instantly reflected on the website.
-- **User Authentication System**: Using NextAuth for secure user authentication, the app ensures safe access to protected routes and the admin panel.
+- **User Authentication**: Utilizes **NextAuth** for secure user authentication, ensuring safe access to protected routes and the admin panel.
-- **Custom UI Components**: A collection of reusable UI components, including Blog Cards, Product Cards, and Forms, ensure consistency and scalability.
+- **Custom UI Components**: Reusable components like Blog Cards, Product Cards, and Forms ensure consistency and improve scalability.
-- **Responsive Design**: The site is fully responsive, providing a smooth and consistent user experience across different device sizes.
+- **Responsive Design**: The website is fully responsive, providing a smooth user experience across different devices.
-- **Delivery Information**: A dedicated page displays detailed delivery information to customers for convenient access.
+- **Delivery Information**: A dedicated page provides detailed delivery information for customer convenience.
-- **Admin Panel**: An admin panel that provides full control over the website’s content, such as adding, updating, and deleting information about products, blog posts, and general site details.
+- **Admin Panel**: The admin panel provides complete control over the website's content, making it easy to add, update, or delete information about products, blog posts, and general site details.

-## 🏰 Project Structure
+## 🏗️ Project Structure

 The project is organized as follows: